SanyaKor/CommitGuard/README.md

 # CommitGuard

-**CommitGuard** is a CLI tool to scan GitHub repositories for **leaks, insecure configs, and weak spots** in commit history.
-It fetches commits and checks them for **hardcoded secrets, API tokens, passwords, private keys, etc.
+CommitGuard is a CLI tool to scan GitHub repositories for leaks, insecure configs, and weak spots in commit history.
+It fetches commits and checks them for **hardcoded secrets, API tokens, passwords, private keys, etc.**

+The analysis is **LLM-powered**, meaning suspicious findings can be further classified into risk levels (HIGH/MEDIUM/LOW) by a language model (via LangChain, with support for OpenAI or other providers).

 ---